subhashmu/MONKEY-AND-COW-DETECTION/README.md

 • Thus, for more accurate results it needs to be trained for more images, and for a greater number of epochs.

-• MONKEY and COW detection on Railway tracks model will become a necessity in the future due to the increase in number of trains running on railway tracks and hence our model will be of great help to tackle the situation in an efficient way.
-As urbanization and deforestation increase more animals will leave the jungle and hence more MONKEY and COW would roam free in cities and hence increase in chance of Railway tracks crossing.
+• MONKEY detection on Railway tracks model will become a necessity in the future due to the increase in number of trains running on railway tracks and hence our model will be of great help to tackle the situation in an efficient way.
+As urbanization and deforestation increase more animals will leave the jungle and hence more MONKEY would roam free in cities and hence increase in chance of Railway tracks crossing.

 ## CONCLUSION
-• In this project our model is trying to detect a MONKEY and COW and then showing it on viewfinder, live as to whether they are crossing a Railway track as we have specified in Roboflow.
+• In this project our model is trying to detect a MONKEY and then showing it on viewfinder, live as to whether they are crossing a Railway track as we have specified in Roboflow.